Sovereign-Labs/sovereign-sdk/specs/interfaces/stf.md

 ### Deliver TX

 * **Usage:**
   * The core of the state transition function - called once for each rollup transaction.
-MUST NOT commit any changes to the rollup's state.
+This method must not commit any changes to the rollup's state.
 Changes may only be persisted by the `end_batch`, `end_slot`, and `deliver_proof` method calls.
 This allows us to maintain the invariant that transactions contained in invalid batches are never committed, even in the face of a malicious prover who fails to supply a misbehavior proof during `begin_block`.

 * **Arguments**